luzyrawr/programming-fundamentals/HTML.md

 - URL encoding converts non-ASCII characters into a format that can be transmitted over the Internet.
 - URL encoding replaces non-ASCII characters with a "%" followed by hexadecimal digits.
 - URLs cannot contain spaces.
 URL encoding normally replaces a space with a plus (+) sign, or %20.

+## Forms
+An HTML form is used to collect user input.
+The user input is most often sent to a server for processing.

+### \<form>

+The HTML `<form>` element is used to create an HTML form for user input.
+The HTML `<form>` element is a container for different types of input elements, such as: text fields, checkboxes, radio buttons, submit buttons, etc.

+### \<label>

+The `<label>` tag defines a label for many form elements.
+The for attribute of the `<label>` tag should be equal to the id attribute of the <input> element to bind them together.
+When you click the `<label>` tag it focuses on the element binded to it.